-I am a fifth year PhD candidate in the Department of Economics at the University of Virginia.
-My research focuses on the economics of privacy and crime, with a particular interest in cybercrime.
+I am a sixth year PhD candidate in the Department of Economics at the University of Virginia.
+My research focuses on the economics of privacy and information, with a particular interest in cybercrime.
+I will be graduating in May 2025 and am on the 2024-2025 job market.
+My CV can be found here.

 Occasionally (seldomly), I'll write about projects I'm working on and you can find my most recent posts below.
-I recently open sourced my MLB projection model and you can find those projections here.
+I recently open sourced Satchel, my MLB projection model, and you can find those projections here.

 To date, the best thing about the Angels' year has been their City Connect jerseys.
 Despite having two of the best players in baseball in Mike Trout and Shohei Ohtani, they are 10.5 games out of the Wild Card race, and 20.5 in the division.
 In an effort to see if their season was truly lost, I set out to find a series of trades that would give them at least a 50% chance of making the postseason according to Satchel, my MLB projections model.